"This world is but a canvas for our imagination."

 The Roberts family purchased the land in 2007.
 It was certified Salmon Safe in 2008.
 The goal is that the garden resort will draw visitors not just for award-winning wine, elegant coastal cuisine in a casual setting, but also with regionally-renown botanic garden.
 There are over fifteen acres of themed display gardens with more on the drawing board.

-Local artists were commissioned to create fifty outdoor sculptures commemorating each of the wines and themed gardens.
+Local artists were commissioned to create over sixty outdoor sculptures commemorating each of the wines and themed gardens.
 There are signs for a self-guided walking tour for guests to fully enjoy our destination and the creative hands behind its growth.

 There is a Backstage Winemaker's Tour offered every Saturday and Sunday at 1pm.
 Good walking shoes and warm apparel are recommended.